 New payment: $140.98 per month

 |Car insurance||Current premium: $83.33 per month||New premium by switching: $41.67 per month||$41.66||Switch to saveLearn more|

 |Homeowners insurance||Current premium: $100 per month||New premium by switching: $62.50 per month||$37.50||Switch to saveLearn more|

 1. Take a look at your budget and reprioritize needs vs. wants.

-- Defer your private student loan repayments
+- Deferring your personal, car or student loan repayments

 2. Look into how much you have in your emergency fund.